SWEEP-Inc/DocuSWEEP/sweep-docs-website/docs/The Workflow Concept/creating-function-definitions.md

 # Creating function definitions

-Functions are currently only supported for the AWS cloud provider.
+Functions are currently only supported for AWS and Google cloud.

 > A function definition contains three elements:
 > 1. Where: A destination (cloud provider) where to run the function